JGQH/Dev-Logga/README.md

 \* *No images yet* \*

 ## To-Do
-- Create styles for error msg in Signer
-- Redirect to Home from SignIn and SignUp if user exists
+- Redirect to Home from Signer if user exists
 - Landing page instead of Home if user exists